-We partner with schools, local authorities, criminal justice education services and others, to deliver workshops and educational programmes to young girls and women in a variety of settings, predominantly in an educational setting.
+We partner with local and nationwide organisations, local authorities, schools, criminal justice education services and others, to deliver workshops and educational programmes to young girls and women in a variety of settings, predominantly in an educational setting.
 Our interactive and impactful programmes include an exhibition of their life and diary, combined with workshops, peer education and an ambassador programme.

 GEMS (Gender Equity Movement in Schools) project is developed and designed to initiate and promote gender equality and reduce violence by engaging students in critical thinking and self-reflection.
 GEMS aims to build on successful efforts to foster more gender equitable attitudes and behaviors among youth, and campaign to engage students both girls and boys in the school setting.

 This project is going to be delivered by our trained facilitators in a workshop format lasting more than a week using participatory methodologies such as role plays, games, debates and discussions to engage students in meaningful and relevant interactions and reflection about key issues of gender and violence.